Ludovic Dauș: World War I and Bessarabia

 A secretary of the prototype Romanian Writers' Society during its first meetings of 1908, Dauș cut off his links with the Literatorul circle.
 In 1912, he was writing for Floare Albastră, the anti-Symbolist review put out at Iași by A. L. Zissu.
-From 1914, he became a legal expert for the common land department of the Domains Ministry.
-Dauș also returned with poetry volume, În zări de foc ("Toward Fiery Horizons"), which came out in 1915, and with translations of Gustave Flaubert—Salammbô in 1913, Madame Bovary in 1915.
-He is hailed by some scholars as Romania's best Flaubertian translator.
+Early that same year, he had returned with a volume comprising some thirty novellas, under the shared title Satana ("Satan").
+As noted by the contemporary reviewer Iosif Nădejde, these works showed that he had never slipped out of his "youthful romanticism".
+He used his imagination in depicting scenes of extreme misery, and proposed happy endings that already appeared as implausible.
+After 1914, Dauș became a legal expert for the common land department of the Domains Ministry.
+In December 1913, at the same time as his "political friend" Jean Th.
+Florescu (formerly of the Conservative-Democratic Party), he had joined the National Liberals.
+He also contributed a poetry collection, În zări de foc ("Toward Fiery Horizons"), which came out in 1915, and with translations of Gustave Flaubert—Salammbô in 1913, Madame Bovary in 1915.
+Hailed by some scholars as Romania's best Flaubertian translator, he also did a Romanian version of Coppée's Grève de forgerons, which was being recited in public venues by 1926, and which poet Cincinat Pavelescu viewed as "outstanding".

 In late 1916, Romania entered World War I, but was invaded by the Central Powers.
 In October 1916, his poem honoring the dead of Turtucaia was hosted in Viitorul newspaper and then in George Coșbuc's Albina.
 With Bucharest occupied by the Germans, Dauș fled to Iași, where the Romanian administration had relocated.
 During that time, he translated stories by the Countess of Ségur.
 Late in the war, his career became focused on Bessarabia, which had recently united with Romania, and he served as founding director (from 1918) of the Chișinău National Theater.
-He declared himself especially impressed by the "superstitious" religiousness and aristocratic dignity of Bessarabian peasants, becoming a champion of their case.
+According to architect Spiridon Cegăneanu, Dauș took the initiative in recovering and refurbishing Pushkin Hall, which he remade into a venue for the new institution under his care.
+His other activities in that region included his presence at a literary festival held in May 1919 at Chișinău, whereby he commemorated his colleague, the poet and war hero Mihail Săulescu.
+He was a contributor to Marin Fudulu's political newspaper, Dreptatea, which was a renamed edition of Sfatul Țării.
 In 1920, some of his new poetry was hosted in the local journal, Vulturul Basarabean.